 - mayhem, in violation of Penal Code 203 PC.

-Don awakens one night to loud noises in the house – they are coming from his daughter’s bedroom.
-He grabs his handgun and rushes to her and finds the ex-boyfriend violently undressing her while holding a knife to her neck.
-Don shoots and kills the ex.
+Example: After awakening to loud noises in his house, Don grabs his handgun and finds her daughter’s ex-boyfriend holding a knife to her neck.
+Don shoots him dead.

 Here, it is likely that Don can successfully use the defense of justifiable homicide.
-He was defending his home against an intruder that intended to rape his daughter.
-There was also an imminent threat that required deadly force to remove it.
+He was defending his home against an intruder that intended to hurt his daughter.

 2.3.
 Citizen’s arrest or keeping the peace